Neuse River - New Bern

 Hello.
 My name is Steve Tyson and I

-have spent my entire life enjoying the beautiful waters of the Neuse and
+have spent all of my life enjoying the beautiful waters of the Neuse and

 Trent Rivers.
 The Neuse and Trent Rivers converge in downtown New Bern and at this point the Neuse River is about 1 mile wide.
 Just a short distance downriver it widens to around 3 miles.
-It continues to widen as it heads to the Pamlico Sound and and becomes the widest river in the United States.
-This is what makes it a
+The mouth of the Neuse River is the widest river in the United States and is a

 haven for sailing, fishing, and boating.